sanfinity-Iot/openremote/User-Guide:-Manager-UI.md

 ## Configure attributes

 For each attribute, while in `Edit asset` mode, you can expand it, which gives you the option to add configuration items or change existing ones.
 You can use configuration items for example to decide whether you want to store historical data and for how long, allow data to be used in rules, or whether a location should be displayed on the Map.
-See the wiki page [explaining all available configuration options](https://github.com/openremote/openremote/wiki/User-Guide%3A-Assets%2C-Agents-and-Attributes).
+See the wiki page [explaining all available configuration item options](https://github.com/openremote/openremote/wiki/User-Guide%3A-Assets%2C-Agents-and-Attributes).

 ## Create an agent